Sumter Lyft and Uber Accident and Injury Attorneys

 Call our experienced Sumter Uber and Lyft accident injury lawyers

 At McGowan, Hood and Felder, LLC, our legal team will guide your through each step of the litigation process.
 Many car accident cases do settle.
 But when trials are the only way to get justice, our Uber and Lyft injury lawyers have the experience and skills to try to your case before a jury.
-For immediate help, call our Sumter law office at 855-326-1091 or complete our contact form to schedule an appointment.
+To schedule a free consultation at our Columbia office, please call us at 803-327-7800 or complete our contact form.